-One of two power stations constructed in the early 1890s close to the Inman & Poulsen Company’s sawmill to take advantage of the cheap and plentiful fuel (mainly refuse from the mill) and water there.
-This one was located just north of the mill and was founded by the City & Suburban Railway Company in 1892.
+One of two power stations constructed in the early 1890s close to the Inman & Poulsen Company’s sawmill to take advantage of the cheap and plentiful fuel (mainly sawdust from the mill) and water there.
+This one was located just north of the mill and was founded by the City & Suburban Railway Company, beginning operations in April 1892.

 By mid-1892, machinery had been taken from two of the original electric power houses – Albina and Powell & 26th – and placed here to increase generation capacity for the burgeoning streetcar lines.

-In 1906, the power house was incorporated into PRL&P’s naming system as Power Station “F”.
-The aging plant was replaced by the adjacent Power Station “L” – better known today as OMSI – in 1910, and was finally demolished in 1911 once the latter was completely online.
+By 1906, the power house had been incorporated into PRL&P’s naming system as Power Station “F”.
+The aging plant was replaced by the adjacent Power Station “L” – better known today as the home of OMSI – in 1910, and was finally demolished in 1911 once the latter was completely online.

 Untitled